ChuongQuoc1413017/Boids_Simulation/README.md

-# Boids_Simulation
+# Multi_Agent_Simulation
-A Boids Simulation with Monte Carlo using Pygame
+Some Multi-Agent Systems with Monte Carlo using Pygame